RISE-Maritime/zenoh-cli/README.md

-# zenoh-cli
+# Zenoh CLI

-A command line tool for interacting with a Zenoh session
+A command line tool for interacting with a Zenoh session.

 Typical use cases include:
 * Tests